Edward, King of Portugal: Early life

+Edward was the second born male legitimate son of King John I. He became the heir to the throne after his brother Afonso died in 1400, aged 10.

-Before he ascended the throne, Edward always followed his father in the affairs of the kingdom.
+Before he ascended to the throne, Edward always followed his father in the affairs of the kingdom.
 He was knighted in 1415 after the Portuguese capture of the city of Ceuta in North Africa, across from Gibraltar.
 He became king in 1433, when his father died of the plague.

 As king, Edward soon showed interest in building internal political consensus.
 During his short reign of five years, he called the Portuguese Cortes (the national assembly) no less than five times to discuss the political affairs of his kingdom.
 He also followed the politics of his father concerning the maritime exploration of Africa.
 He encouraged and financed his famous brother, Henry the Navigator, who initiated many expeditions on the west coast of Africa.
 An expedition of Gil Eanes in 1434 first rounded Cape Bojador on the northwestern coast of Africa, leading the way for further exploration southward along the African coast.